 We had to optimize the new architecture for hardware availability.
 It is imperative that there will be existing customers with huge data sets and customizations.
 But there will also be some customers with little data and almost zero customization.
 We did this by analyzing the costs of cloud infrastructures like instances, database servers, etc. and preparing the pricing plans for end-users accordingly.

 By handling data isolation and application run time for each customer, we can solve a lot of security concerns.
 The data in transit was over HTTPS only.
 The application itself provides secure access to all customer data.

 Our customer wanted to develop the existing platform as “Portfolio as a service.”
 They didn’t want to manage infrastructure and hire an admin for management.
 The implicit requirements were complete automation of provisioning, which was achieved with a one-click deployment for the product to provision application and database instances within no time.
-We built the architecture around multiple clusters so that all customers have their own runtimes (applications) and database server .
-With this, we could prevent sharing of data or applications and security parameters could be followed–
+We built the architecture around multiple clusters so that all customers have their own runtimes (applications) and database server and we could prevent sharing of data or applications-

 They say- sometimes it’s the smallest decisions that can change things forever.
-It was our decision to probe the customer’s case and choose the SaaS architecture type which is the right one.
+It was our decision to probe the customer’s case and choose the right SaaS architecture type.
 This was to serve their purpose well.
 Some of the advantages that the customer enjoyed-

 We have customized customer onboarding, wherein customers can pick pricing plans as per portfolio size and number of users.
 Our fully automated deployment solution provisions verify instances in the cloud and ensure optimization of the system.
-Software as a service type 2 architecture comes with several benefits.
-Startups considering implementing a SaaS product type 2 must understand that automation and monitoring need heavy investment.
+SaaS type 2 architecture comes with several benefits.
+Startups considering implementing it must understand that automation and monitoring need heavy investment.